ckeditor/ckeditor5/tests/manual/abbreviation-level-1.md

 #### Upcast conversion

 In the upcast conversion, we're telling the editor how the view `<abbr>` element is supposed to look like in the model.
-We'll transform it using another conversion helper - {@link framework/guides/deep-dive/conversion/helpers/upcast#element-to-attribute-conversion-helper `elementToAttribute()`}.
+We will transform it using another conversion helper - {@link framework/guides/deep-dive/conversion/helpers/upcast#element-to-attribute-conversion-helper `elementToAttribute()`}.

 We also need to grab the title value from content and use it in the model.
 We can do that thanks to a callback function, which gives us the access to the {@link module:engine/view/element~Element view element}.